Skip to Content

 Then walk back into the city along the north side of the river and you’ll pass the red-brick St Andrew’s Cathedral.
 It was built in 1866 and is the most northerly Anglican Cathedral in the UK, with stone and wood carvings and beautiful stained-glass windows.

-Call in to Inverness’ Victorian Market, which has been running since in 1891 – you can still see the marks where fishmongers used to sharpen their knives on the sandstone archway from Church Street.
-Now you’ll find a mix of local independent businesses under the red iron arches, and can browse its 40 food, jewellery, music and gift shops.
+Call in to Inverness’ Victorian Market, which has been running since in 1890 – you can still see the marks where fishmongers used to sharpen their knives on the sandstone archway from Church Street.
+Now you’ll find a mix of local independent businesses under the red iron arches, and can browse its 30 plus food, jewellery, music and gift shops.

 St Andrew’s Cathedral